basiliscos/cpp-rotor/docs/Examples.md

 } // namespace constants
 ```

-The `pinger` pings ponger durig `check_interval` or shuts self down.
-The ponger generate response during
+The `pinger` pings ponger during `check_interval` or shuts self down.
+The ponger generates response during
 `50 + rand(70)` milliseconds with the `1 - failure_probability`.

 Ok, let's go to the implementation.
 To make it reliable, we are going to use many patterns, but first of all,
-lets use the [request-response] one:
+let's use the [request-response] one:

 ~~~{.cpp}
 namespace payload {